wang1kevin1/cs111/assgn-2/design.md

 **Assigning a Random Run Queue**

-If ```schedcase``` is equal to 3 or 4,
+If ```schedcase``` is equal to 3 or 4, we will use a random priority provided by the RNG function.
+When assigning a random run queue, FreeBSD typically uses ```td_priority``` however we can set the buffer value ```pri``` to a random one.

+For kernel threads and other cases, the buffer value ```pri``` will still be equal to ```td->td_priority```.

+Assigning of queues will be the same for all cases, with varying results due to ```pri```.

 **Priority Queues**

-If ```schedcase``` is equal to 2 or 4,
+If ```schedcase``` is equal to 2 or 4, we will add a thread to its assigned queue, ordered by priority.
+While the run queue will still use FreeBSD's FIFO, it will simulate a priority queue.
+Because we will be inserting items throughout the run queue, we will be using linked-lists.
+While we should've used heaps -- O(lg n) -- and implemented an extractMin for choosing a thread to run , linked-lists -- O(n) was easier with the library TAILQ procedures)

+If a run queue is empty, we will insert the thread at the head.
+Otherwise, we will cycle through the run queue and compare our threads actual priority against the temporary selected run queue thread's priority.

+When comparing, if our thread has a lower priority (bigger value), we will either continue to the next item or -- if at the end of the run queue -- insert it after.
+If our thread has a higher priority (smaller value), we will insert it before the temporarily selected thread.

 **Benchmark**

-In order to test thread scheduling, our benchmark will create a large amount of processes using a fork bomb.
+In order to test thread scheduling, our benchmark will run a fork bomb, fibonacci, and test threading.
-We will also run fibonacci.

 ## Kernel Modifications